Eugene Aram: Travels

-For several years he travelled through parts of England, acting as usher in a number of schools, and settled eventually at the Grammar School at King's Lynn, in Norfolk.
-During his travels he had amassed considerable materials for a work he had projected on etymology, entitled A Comparative Lexicon of the English, Latin, Greek, Hebrew and Celtic Languages.
-He was undoubtedly a pioneer in the field of philology, who realised, what was then not yet admitted by scholars, the affinity of the Celtic language to the other languages in Europe, and could dispute the then accepted belief that Latin was derived from Greek.
+For several years Aram traveled to various parts of England, working as an usher in several schools; in London he found employment as an usher in a school at Piccadilly and learned the Syriac language, Chaldee (Aramaic) and Arabic.
+During his travels he amassed considerable materials for a work he had projected on etymology, which was a comparative lexicon of the English, Latin, Greek, Hebrew and Celtic languages.

+He eventually settled at the Grammar School at King's Lynn, in Norfolk.
+He became a self-taught pioneer of comparative philology, writing that there was a relation between the Celtic language and other languages in Europe (a proposal that was at the time not agreed by other scholars), and disputing the idea that Latin was derived from Greek (a generally accepted idea at the time).
 Aram's writings show that he had grasped the right idea on the subject of the Indo-European character of the Celtic languages, which was not established until James Cowles Prichard published his book, Eastern Origin of the Celtic Traditions, in 1831.

-By 1758 he was living in King's Lynn.
+In December 1757, Aram settled in King's Lynn.

-Trial
+Discovery of skeletons and arrest

-In February 1758 a skeleton was dug up at Thistle Hill in Knaresborough, while men were digging to find stone for building.
+In February 1758, thirteen years after Daniel Clark had disappeared and Aram had left Knaresborough, a skeleton was found in the town, at Thistle Hill while men were digging to find stone for building.
 Suspicion arose that it might be Clark's body.
-Aram's wife was interviewed and said she thought it was Clark and heavily implied that her husband Eugene may have been involved, having spent much time with Clark and also gave the name of Richard Houseman as a possible accomplice.
+Aram's wife was interviewed and said she thought it was Clark and heavily implied that her husband may have been involved, having spent much time with Clark.
+She had also frequently hinted that Aram and Houseman knew how Clark had disappeared.
+Speculation arose that Houseman and Aram had conspired to kill Clark and take his possessions.

-Houseman was found and questioned and confronted with the bones that had been found.
+Houseman was quickly found, arrested, and confronted with the discovered bones.
 He protested his innocence and, taking up one of the bones, said, "This is no more Dan Clark's bone than it is mine."
 His manner in saying this roused suspicion that he knew more of Clark's disappearance.
 When questioned, he contested that he had been present at the murder of Clark by him and another man, Terry, of whom nothing further is heard.
 Houseman's answers however indicated that the reason he knew the skeleton was not Daniel Clark was because he knew where Clark was in fact buried.
-On being pressed he gave information as to the place where the body had been buried in St Robert's Cave, a well-known spot near Knaresborough.
-He also said that Aram had killed him.
+After multiple denials, Houseman eventually turned King's Evidence, stating that he himself had been present at the murder, but testifying that Aram had murdered Clark, alongside a man named Terry of whom nothing else was heard.
+Houseman spoke of the place where the body had been buried; St Robert's Cave, a well-known spot near Knaresborough.
+A collection of bones were in fact found in the cave.

-Aram had made no attempt to change his name and was tracked down in the school at King's Lynn and arrested on 21 August 1758.
-He was sent to York and held at Tyburn Prison.
-Houseman's testimony was admitted as evidence against him.
-The trial did not begin until 3 August 1759 at York County Court.
+Aram had made no attempt to change his name and was tracked down in the school at King's Lynn and arrested on 21 August 1758, immediately after the discovery of the bones.